 Knowledge is a true superpower that can change your life.
 You can learn literally anything from how to cook a dish that explodes with taste and flavor in your mouth to how to play rock anthems at your garage concerts.
 And today, you can acquire knowledge as easily as opening a new tab alongside your favorite Netflix show.
 This way of learning is possible thanks to online course platforms.

 An online educational platform is often the first choice for over busy professionals and knowledge-craving students.
 The market for educational platforms is growing, and there are plenty of reasons for that.
 In a Learner Outcomes Survey published by Coursera, 93% of online education seekers and 84% of career improvement seekers reported benefits and tangible results from online platforms for education.

 The example of Coursera, which has grown from a hundred to thousands of courses delivered daily, shows that educational platforms are scalable.
-Revenues gained from online learning platforms justify every penny invested in educational technologies, software development partnerships, and IT maintenance.
+Revenues gained from online learning platforms justify every penny invested in educational technologies, platform engineering partnerships, and IT maintenance.

 How learners benefit from online course platforms